In this tutorial, How do I use tar command the compress and extract files and folder in Linux? Linux the essential for DevOps Roles.

 [huupv@huupv devopsroles]$ tar -cjf folder.tar.bz2 folder

-Or the compress “xz” by using -J option.
+Or compress “xz” by using the -J option.

 [huupv@huupv devopsroles]$ tar -cJf folder.tar.xz folder